Shout! Studios: 2014–present

 In February 2021, Shout!
-Factory made a deal with animation studio Laika to release their films on home entertainment in the US.
-This deal includes Laika's first four films, originally released by Focus Features, as well as brand new bonus material and packaging for each release.
+Factory made a deal with animation studio Laika to release their films on home entertainment in the United States.
+This deal includes Laika's first four films, originally released by Focus Features, as well as new bonus material and packaging for each release.

 In February 2022, Shout!
-Factory acquired the US distribution rights to the TV series ALF.
+Factory acquired the American distribution rights to the TV series ALF, including its animated prequel series and its spin-off ALF Tales from Alien Productions and Lionsgate.

 On August 9, 2022, Shout!
-Factory signed a worldwide distribution deal with The Jim Henson Company to bring thirteen of Henson's programmes and specials to home entertainment and streaming platforms in all territories.
+Factory signed a worldwide distribution deal with The Jim Henson Company to bring thirteen of Henson's programs and specials to home entertainment and streaming platforms in all territories, including Farscape and The Storyteller.
+A similar worldwide distribution agreement with Henson went into effect on January 1, 2024 for streaming, video on demand, broadcast, digital download, packaged media and certain non-theatrical rights for the films Labyrinth and The Dark Crystal, as well as behind-the-scenes specials Inside the Labyrinth and The World of the Dark Crystal.